Jason Arakgi

-Jason Arakgi (born May 12, 1985) is a former Canadian football Linebacker for the BC Lions of the Canadian Football League (CFL).
+Jason Arakgi (born May 12, 1985) is a Canadian former professional football linebacker for the BC Lions of the Canadian Football League (CFL).
 He played CIS football for the McMaster Marauders.

 Professional career

-Arakgi was drafted in the 3rd round of the 2008 CFL Draft by the BC Lions.
+Arakgi was drafted in the 3rd round of the 2008 CFL draft by the BC Lions.
 He made the active roster in his rookie year and played in all 18 regular season games and made an immediate impact on special teams as he recorded 32 special teams tackles in his first year.
 He continued to play on special teams throughout his career while also serving as a backup linebacker.
 On August 19, 2016, in a game against the Calgary Stampeders, Arakgi became the CFL's all-time leader in special teams tackles with 185, passing Wade Miller.

 On June 17, 2017, he announced after playing in the team's final pre-season game that he was retiring from professional football.
 He finished his career with a CFL-record 190 special teams tackles in 155 regular season games, along with 26 defensive tackles and two forced fumbles.
 His special teams tackles record was surpassed by Mike Miller on August 21, 2021.